wp-plugins/mashsharer/readme.txt

 * Service and support by the author
 * Periodic updates and improvements.
 (Feel free to tell me your demand)
 * More Share Buttons are coming soon.

+**Shortcodes**

+* Use `[mashshare]` anywhere in pages or post's text to show the buttons and total count where you like to at a custom position.
+Buttons are shown exactly where you put the shortcode in.
+* For manual insertion of the Share Buttons in your template files use the following php code where you want to show your Mashshare buttons: `mashsharer();`
+Configure the Share buttons in the settings page of the plugin.
+* Change the color and font size of Mashshare directly in the css file `yourwebsite.com/wp-content/mashsharer/assets/mashsharer.css`
+* With one of the next updates i will give you the possibility to change color and font-size on the settings page.
+So you dont have to fiddle around in css files any longer.

 = How does it work? =